Create a Home Screen Shortcut on Android TV & NVIDIA Shield

 How to Use Sideload Channel Application Launcher

 Sideload Channel \ Application Launcher gives you a lot of customization options.
-However, that also makes it harder than it needs to be to use.
+However, that also makes it more complicated than it needs to be.

-Once you have the custom row set up, you can start to add icons for your sideloaded apps, widgets or create custom tiles.
+Once you set up the custom row, you can add icons for your sideloaded apps and widgets or create custom tiles.

 This part is much easier.